 Emotionally, it may be hard to give up the home that you spent so many happy years in, but given your newly acquired financial situation, it may not be feasible.
 With houses, mortgage, property taxes, repairs and other expenses occur that you may not be able to handle on your own.

 For the time being, it may be financially wiser to move into an apartment, where you’re paying rent, and all repairs will be handled by the apartment complex and not out of pocket.
-It would be even wiser to consider moving in with your parents if they will have you.

 Start Your Own Business

 In your marriage, you may have had a spouse that said you never had to work.
 At the time, you had no problem being a stay-at-home wife and mother, but not working really isn’t an option anymore, so you have to get back into the workforce.

 Now, getting back into the workforce doesn’t necessarily mean getting up and head to a 9 to 5 job … you can actually start your own business.
 When you were married, you would always host these extravagant parties at your home and prepare the food yourself.
 You did all the decorations and everything else by yourself.
 Why not put those skills to work and start your own event planning business?

 This is the time for you to get a fresh start in life, and what better way to rebrand yourself and your company as a businesswoman in the event planning business.
 This will allow you to do things on your own terms and become your own breadwinner!
 Just because you were in a bad situation, that doesn’t that situation has to break you.

 How to recover financially after your divorce or separation (cont.)

 Did you know that a divorce is one of the only few ways that you can get money out of your retirement account early without having to pay any early withdrawal fees?